bwRavencl/ControllerBuddy/README.md

 For maximum platform-independence ControllerBuddy was implemented as a Java application, supporting all three major operating systems Windows, Mac OS X and Linux when running as a server.
 When running in client- or local-mode currently only Windows is supported.
+Currently only binary builds for Windows x64 are provided.

 A great number of XInput and DirectInput gamepads are supported such as:
 - Xbox 360 Controller